Garbally College, Ballinasloe (Leaving Cert). University College Dublin (BSc and PhD).

 Janus allows us to carry out thousands of these experiments at the same time, as “she” can quickly add very small amounts of the drugs to thousands of cells, in lots of different compartments of the same plastic dish, or “microplate”.
 She can then keep track of where the different drugs have been added, and tell us which drugs have killed the highest numbers of cancer cells.
 Then we can take those interesting drugs and do more experiments, looking at the dosage, treatment time and even drug combinations.

-This type of research is called “Screening” and we can also use Janus to screen samples from the environment, such as soil or marine samples, for new compounds that might have a biological function, e.g antibiotics.
-Then we would work with Chemists to identify and make the new compound and Clinicians to see if it could be used to treat patients safely.
+This type of research is called “Screening” and we can also use Janus to screen samples from the environment, such as marine samples (e.g. corals and sponges) or even spider venom, for new medicines.
+Then we can work with Chemists to identify and make the new compound and Clinicians to see if it could be used to treat patients safely.
 We can also work with Stem Cell researchers trying to find new ways of getting stem cells to repair heart tissue, bone or cartilage.

 My Typical Day

-I get up around 7:45, get myself ready, then get my two year old son Charlie ready and then have breakfast with him and my wife Helen.
-I’m out the door at 9.15 and at my desk at 10:00.
+I get up around 7:30, get myself ready, then help my wife get the kids ready for school.
+I’m out the door at 8:50, hop on the bus at 9:00 and I’m at my desk or in the lab at 10:00.

 I usually have my labwork planned a week or two in advance, so I know which project I’ll be working on.
 I get Janus ready for the day, running some tests to make sure she’s a happy robot, and then sterilise all surfaces, to prevent the cells becoming contaminated.
 If it’s a new project, I will need to do some programming to get Janus to do what we need.